Blindusername001/Human-Activity-Recognition-with-Neural-Network/README.md

 The jupyter notebook for this along with the visualizations are in [https://github.com/karthikkumar001/Human-Activity-Recognition-with-Neural-Network/blob/main/Data%20preparation%20and%20exploration.ipynb]

 # Neural Network Modelling
+Human Activity Recognition is a multiclass classification problem.
-This involves creating a simple ANN (Artificial Neural Network) and then optimizing the hyperparameters to improve the model.
+We create a simple ANN (Artificial Neural Network) and then optimizing the hyperparameters to improve the model.
 We use Keras for neural network modelling and GridSearchCV for hyperparameter tuning.
 The jupyter notebook for this is in [https://github.com/karthikkumar001/Human-Activity-Recognition-with-Neural-Network/blob/main/ANN-Model.ipynb]